ravi020410/healthcare-operations-analytics-v2/README.md

 Real hospital admissions data is protected under HIPAA and isn't available for public portfolio use in any meaningful form.
-Rather than use one of the generic pre-made "healthcare" datasets circulating on Kaggle (most of which are themselves synthetic, just less deliberately constructed), I built a generator (`scripts/generate_data.py`, seeded and reproducible) that produces a dataset with the specific data-quality problems real hospital operational extracts actually have:
+Rather than use one of the generic pre-made "healthcare" datasets circulating on Kaggle (most of which are themselves synthetic, just less deliberately constructed),I modeled a realistic operational dataset designed with the specific data-quality problems real hospital operational extracts actually have:

 - **558 duplicate admission records** (a known double-submission bug in admissions systems)
 - **279 negative/zero triage wait times** (a triage kiosk clock-sync artifact)